LanceLRQ/markdown-fastcgi/README.md

 ## 🤔 How to use?

-1. ⬇️ Clone this repository from github
+1. ⬇️ Clone this repository from github.
-2. 📀 Install golang compiler `1.11+`
+2. 📀 Install golang compiler `1.11+`.
-3. 🔨 Build
+3. 🔨 Build it!

     ```go build main.go```